-About a decade ago, “testing in production” was a not-uncommon joke.
+About a decade ago, “testing in production” was a not-uncommon joke among software engineers.
 It was a shorthand way of describing something you definitely would never do... until eventually, some tools started encouraging you to do exactly that.
 You could run a Google search for testing in production, and you’ll quickly get your fill of “testing in production” memes.

 What ISN’T Testing in Prod?

-Let’s be clear, too, on what testing in production is not.
-It is not constantly doing deployments and rollbacks.
+Testing in production is not constantly doing deployments and rollbacks.
 And, it is not being cavalier about what you release.
-When testing in production, you are not using your live data to make sure things work.
-That’s still what testing and QA are for across test environments, staging environments, and any other place you test your code before your production environment.
+When testing in production, you are not using your live production data to make sure things work.
+That’s still what software testing and QA are for across test environments, staging environments, and any other place you test your code before your production environment.

-Testing in production is all about learning, iterating, and helping inform your decisions with the best and most accurate data possible - after code has already gone through the standard deployment process.
+In your actual production environment, production testing is all about learning, iterating, and helping inform your decisions with the best and most accurate data possible - after code has already gone through the standard deployment process.
 By serving production traffic and real users, you collect user data, test software variations, and get monitoring signals that you can use to understand whether what you deliver is what you were trying to achieve.

 Why Use Feature Flags to Test in Production

-Without feature flags, you are limited to blue-green deployments, canaries, and other very valuable but slower (and more expensive!) forms of production tests.
-Feature flags bring the cost of production tests down to almost nothing.
+Without feature flags, you are limited to blue-green deployments, canaries, and other very valuable but slower (and more expensive!) forms of production testing.
+Feature flags bring the cost of production testing down to almost nothing.
 They make testing in production simple and easy to coordinate.

 Below are some examples of tests in production you might want to run.
 Typically, these tests relate to tangible business outcomes such as customer satisfaction, or revenue gains:

-- I have two ways to implement this algorithm.
-In test, they are about equal, but which performs better when large amounts of data come in via my one million users?
+I have two ways to implement this algorithm.
+In test environments, they are about equal, but which performs better when large amounts of data come in via my one million users?

-- I want to validate whether this new UX will impact user retention and time-in-app as I expect it to by running tests on real data from users.
+I want to validate whether this new UX will impact user retention and time-in-app as I expect it to by running tests on real data from users.

-- I am rolling out a new set of long-lived operational flags we can flip during scheduled maintenance or outages.
+I am rolling out a new set of long-lived operational flags we can flip during scheduled maintenance or outages in my production systems.
 Does it behave the way I expect against my whole user base?

 By definition, testing in production can - and should - cover a lot of territory.
 You can test load, behavior, resiliency, and more.
 Therefore, there’s no one-size-fits-all answer.
 It all comes down to what you want to do.

-However, there are a couple things to keep in mind when thinking about feature flags and testing in production for the first time that will help you mitigate risk in the long term:
+There are a few things to keep in mind when thinking about feature flags and testing in production for the first time that will help you mitigate risk in the long term:

 Using Harness Feature Flags to Test in Production